Contentious disputes in the church…

 And this focus on “I see it right…end of discussion” is the crux of the passage.

 It’s not about “right” and “wrong,” culturally, morally or theologically.
 That’s the world’s realm.
 Jesus calls us to be led by the Spirit to love others the way Jesus loves us (John 13:34-35, Galatians 5:14+16a+18+25).
 When we set our heart on what is clear and crucial (Colossians 3:1-2), we live like Jesus (Colossians 3:3-4).

-Here are a few reasons from the passage why Paul included himself with the strong (15:1, “us”).
+Here are a few marks from the passage why Paul included himself with the strong (15:1, “we”).